See how we’re tackling our key environmental impacts today and the steps we’re taking to make tomorrow even better.

 Providing reusable cups for coffee

-Refilling dishwashing liquid, soap, and cleaning chemicals rather than using single-use bottles
+Refilling dishwashing liquid, and cleaning chemicals rather than using single-use bottles

 Our approach to waste is practical and continuous — identifying new ways to recycle, repair, and reduce, while improving existing systems.
 We will keep working with partners, customers, and our team to lower our landfill contribution each year.